hclarke/blog/content/crates/crates.md

 Tags: blag
 Category: blag
 Slug: crates
-Summary: squeezing money from a stone
+Summary: fair play with loot crates?
 Status: draft

 For gamers, the point of a game is fun, community, storytelling, etc. (hereafter referred to as "fun")